Personalized Legacies: How Global Death Rituals Inspire Unique Ways to Remember

 For: Families who celebrate life loudly.

-Japan: Double-Layered Lanterns
+China: Double-Layered Lanterns

 Cultural Logic: Privacy protects sacred grief.